Zoall/Python-Final-Project-IT---2101/README.md

 # Python-Final-Project-IT---2101
+* A final project for the course CS - 121 Advance Computer Programming.

 # All in One Application
 * A python application that contains 3 features.
 * A very useful and handy app for students that is created using Python as the programming language and Tkinter as its module for the GUI.